Steve Kinney

 Time to do the thing.

 Open the Shelf starter repository.
 At the root, there’s a CLAUDE.md file.
-In the local course baseline, it is no longer terrible—but it is still just a draft.
+In the local course baseline, it’s a decent draft — not terrible, but still too vague in places.
 Your job in this lab is to tighten it until every rule is something the agent can mechanically act on.

 Setup

-Open CLAUDE.md in your editor.
-Read it.
+Use an existing Shelf clone with dependencies already installed and the app available in your usual local workflow.
+Open CLAUDE.md and package.json side by side in your editor.
 The Shelf starter ships with route, auth, and testing rules already—this lab is about making those rules mechanically enforceable and short enough that an agent will actually follow them without you repeating yourself.
 Keep the ones that earn their place and tighten the ones that are still too vague.

 The task